isabella232/presentation-druxt_101/slides.md

 # Table of Contents

 0. Introduction
-1. Demo - Umami Parity project
-2. Getting started using DruxtSite
+1. Getting started using DruxtSite
-3. Theming (DruxtWrapper)
-4. Blocks & Regions
-5. Storybook
-6. Reactivity and v-model
+2. Theming with Wrappers and Slots
+3. Single Page Applications with Druxt components
+4. Entity forms and reactivity
-7. Static Site Generation
+5. Static Site Generation
+6. #GetInvolved
-8. Q & A
+7. Q & A

 <!--
 Druxt is a big project, and there is a lot to talk about.